 TRACKING

 Pupils are ‘tracked’ in various ways to ensure that progress is assured and that no child is ever over-looked.
 Teachers track their own class in reading, writing and maths.
-Subject Leaders track progress in their subjects, and the Senior Leadership Team analyse progress in classes, year groups and key stages.
+Subject Leaders track progress in their subjects, and the Senior Leadership Team analyse attainment in classes, year groups and key stages.

 INTERVENTIONS